I love Soundcloud and find that it is a great way to get started with publishing a podcast.

 1. Invest in the Right tools

-If you’ve ever listened to a podcast with too much background noise, you obviously understand how this can ruin one’s listening experience.
+If you’ve ever listened to a podcast with too much background noise, you understand how this can ruin one’s listening experience.
 Why not invest the time and money it will take to enhance the quality of your recordings?
-It’s the small things you do behind the scene that will make or break the success of your podcast, so consider making the right investments as early as you can.
+It’s the small things you do behind the scene that will make or break the success of your podcast, so consider making the suitable investments as early as you can.

 As a rule of thumb, get yourself decent recording equipment as well as a good sound editing program.
 Production software is especially crucial in creating a precise, polished clip, and there’s a handful of online programs you could use for this task.
 You might want to use a free program when getting started, later on signing up for premium tools for enhanced functionality.